 5- If you are a vegan and are having a hard time finding alternative sources of protein after having eliminated soy, meat and eggs, try beans and lentils.
 If your gut can’t handle beans and lentils, then you are quickly running out of protein options, especially if you want to keep your protein macro high (check out my post on why that is so important for fertility).
 So, do what you must.
 In the end, you need to decide for yourself what is going to help you be your healthiest and most fertile self!

 6- We need more research.
 And we need someone to find out for us if m-xylohydroquinone is in the pea protein that companies are packing into everything from pasta to protein bars.
 Because we have no idea if that natural chemical that they isolated from peas for the research is actually still in the pea protein after whatever modern processing they do.
+Maybe it isn’t, and its all totally fine.
 Can some scientist with a lab figure this out for us?

 My Bottom Line on Peas when Trying to Conceive

 When I try to conceive again I will avoid all peas and pea proteins and I will ask hubby to do the same.
 Do what YOU think is right after reviewing this research!